tempname11/WorkingTitle4/notes/short_term.md

   - ...

 - mesh code review
+  - should be split into files
+  - lib::lifetime instead of will_have_ ?

-- textures: get up to speed with meshes
+- textures: get them up to speed with meshes

 - overall loading performance review